-In 1969, Standard Bank Investment Corporation Limited (subsequently to become SBG) was established as the holding company for SBSA.
-SBG continued as a member of Standard Chartered until 1987 when Standard Chartered sold its 39 per cent. ownership of SBG to Liberty Group Limited (the "LGL"), transferring the holding company to local South African ownership.
+In 1969, Standard Bank Investment Corporation Limited (subsequently, SBG) was established as the holding company for SBSA.
 In July 1978, SBG accepted an offer of a 25 per cent. shareholding in a new insurance company, Liblife Controlling Corporation (Proprietary) Limited ("LCC"), which was formed to acquire a controlling interest in the LGL group's Liberty Holdings.
 SBG's equity interest in LCC was increased from 25 per cent. to 50 per cent. in July 1983.
 The acquisition ensured joint control of the LGL group with Liberty Investments.
-In February 1999 Standard Bank agreed to purchase Liberty Investments' 50 per cent. interest in LCC.
+In February 1999, Standard Bank agreed to purchase Liberty Investments' 50 per cent. interest in LCC.
+In March 2022, SBG completed the acquisition of the remaining shares in Liberty Holdings it did not already hold, with Liberty delisted consequently from the JSE.

-The severing of ties enabled SBG to go into competition with Standard Chartered in the Africa Regions where a resurgence of economic growth appeared imminent.
-The first step was taken when the Union Bank of Swaziland Limited, in which SBG had a major shareholding, became an operational commercial bank in July 1988.
-In November 1992, SBG acquired the operations of ANZ Grindlays Bank in eight African countries (Zimbabwe, Zambia, Kenya, Botswana, Uganda, Zaire (DRC) and minority interests in Nigeria and Ghana), which set the Group on a path of African expansion over the next 15 years.
+SBG continued as a member of the Standard Chartered group until 1987 when Standard Chartered divested of its remaining 39 per cent. ownership in SBG.
+Following this change, the Union Bank of Swaziland Limited, in which SBG had a major shareholding, became an operational commercial bank in July 1988.
+In November 1992, SBG acquired the operations of ANZ Grindlays Bank in eight African countries (Zimbabwe, Zambia, Kenya, Botswana, Uganda, DRC (then Zaire) and minority interests in Nigeria and Ghana), which set the Group on a path of African expansion.

 In 2007, SBG merged its Nigerian interests with those of IBTC Chartered Bank Plc, securing a controlling interest in the merged entity Stanbic IBTC Bank Plc.
-In 2008, SBG acquired 60 per cent. of CfC Bank in Kenya, and the operations of Stanbic Bank Kenya Limited were merged with those of CfC Bank.
-The merged entity was renamed CfC Stanbic Bank Limited.
-In 2012, CfC Stanbic Bank Limited opened a branch in the newly independent Republic of South Sudan.
-In 2014, the newly established Cote d'Ivoire representative office opened for business, and in 2015 the Ethiopian representative office opened, bringing the Group's footprint in Africa to 20 countries.
+In 2008, SBG acquired 60 per cent. of CfC Bank in Kenya through a merger transaction with SBG's existing operations in Kenya, Stanbic Bank Kenya Limited.